venkytv/botmand/README.md

 # BotManD

 BotManD is a bot engine designed to simplify the process of creating Slack bots.
-BotManD bots handle a single conversation, reading input on stdin and writing responses on stdout.
+BotManD bots are standalone executables that handle a single conversation, reading input on stdin and writing responses on stdout.
 (Think [inetd](https://en.wikipedia.org/wiki/Inetd) for Slack conversations.)
-BotManD launches multiple instances of the bots on demand, one for each individual conversation.
+BotManD manages the lifecycle of the bots, launching multiple instances on demand, one for each individual conversation.
 Conversations terminate when the bot exits.

 BotManD bots can be very simple.
 You can write them in any language you want.
 This is the complete code for a working bot which keeps track of when was the